minkhaung-mkks/prep-learn/README.md

 ## Only gonna be doing simple updates like more tests, till the 2nd week of July potentially, so there will be delays on all the planned dates, gonna give an update on the dates after I finish moving

-Launch of the app with just the functions to choose quizes and answer them (June 20th 2023) Progess : 100% DONE Time Quizes (June 30th 2023) Progress : Might prioritize Quiz Mode Over this Quiz Mode (June 30th 2023) Progress : I have an idea of implementing it but I'm not too happy with the complexity of it.
+Launch of the app with just the functions to choose quizes and answer them (June 20th 2023) Progess : 100% DONE New method to save answers ( July 20th 2023 ) Crucial for the new Quiz mode.
+Time Quizes (July 25th 2023) Progress : Might prioritize Quiz Mode Over this Quiz Mode (July 15th 2023) Progress : The complexity is reduced abit, but still need to change how saved answers are stored.
 Switch to MongoDB for data storage (N/A) Not sure if I wanna switch to Database yet.
 Login with google (N/A) Not sure if I want to go this route, instead focusing on making the base functions a lot better and more user friendly
 Login with other providers (N/A)
-Crash Courses (July 5th 2023) Focus switched to this User roles (N/A) Unsure
+Crash Courses (N/A) Focus switched to diversifying question types.
+User roles (N/A) Unsure
 Classes (N/A)